Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

 {\bf \em Configuration and Benchmarking.} For evaluating the protocols, we employed YCSB~\cite{ycsb} from Blockbench's macro benchmarks~\cite{blockbench}.
 Each client request queries a YCSB table that holds half a million active records.
-We require $90\%$ of the requests to be write queries.
+We require $90\%$ of the requests to be write queries as the majority of typical blockchain transactions are updates to existing records.
 Prior to the experiments, each replica is initialized with an identical copy of the YCSB table.
 The client requests generated by YCSB follow a Zipfian distribution and are heavily skewed (skew factor $0.9$).

-Unless {\em explicitly} stated, we use the following configuration for all the experiments.
+Unless {\em explicitly} stated, we use the following configuration for all experiments.
 We perform scaling experiments by varying replicas from $4$ to $91$.
 We divide our experiments in two dimensions: (1) {\em Zero Payload} or {\em Standard Payload}, and (2) {\em Failures} or {\em Non-Failures}.
+We employ batching with a batch size of $100$ as the percentage increase in throughput on larger batch sizes is small.